AgileRL/AgileRL/docs/api/algorithms/ippo.rst

 Neural Network Configuration
 ----------------------------

-To configure the architecture of the network's encoder / head, pass a kwargs dict to the MADDPG ``net_config`` field.
+To configure the architecture of the network's encoder / head, pass a kwargs dict to the IPPO ``net_config`` field.
 Full arguments can be found in the documentation of :ref:`EvolvableMLP<mlp>`, :ref:`EvolvableCNN<cnn>`, and :ref:`EvolvableMultiInput<multi_input>`.